cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-jobs.rst

 .. _mapreduce:

 ============================================
-MapReduce
+MapReduce Jobs
 ============================================

-**MapReduce** is used to process data in batch.
+A **MapReduce Job** is used to process data in batch.
 MapReduce jobs can be written as in a conventional Hadoop system.
 Additionally, CDAP **Datasets** can be accessed from MapReduce jobs as both input and output.